22f3000879/tds-project1/README.md

 This project implements a fully autonomous API endpoint designed to receive a task brief, use a Large Language Model (LLM) to generate a functional web application, deploy it to GitHub Pages, and notify an external evaluation service.
 It supports both initial deployment (Round 1) and feature revision (Round 2).

-The application is deployed on **Hugging Face Spaces (Docker SDK)** to ensure a persistent, publicly accessible service as required for evaluation.
+The application is deployed on **Render** to ensure a persistent, publicly accessible service as required for evaluation.

 ---